bourumir-wyngs/rs-opw-kinematics/README.md

 is constructed from the extracted values.

 YAML reader supports additional 'dof' field that can be set to 6 (default) or 5 (5DOF robot, tool rotation not accounted for).
-The URDF reader has also been extended to support such robots, but joint names must always be explicitly provided.
-Instead of specifying a name for joint 6, the name of the tool center point (TCP) must be given.
-Both YAML and URDF readers still try to get the parameter c4 that is now distance from J5 axis till TCP.
+The URDF reader treats a model containing exactly five joint definitions but no joint 6 as 5DOF and assumes `c4` is zero.
+Extraction of a nonzero TCP offset for this case is not currently supported.

 **Important:** The URDF reader assumes a robot with a parallel base and spherical wrist and not an arbitrary robot.
 You can easily check this in the robot documentation or simply looking into the drawing.
 If the robot appears OPW